Igor Durlovski

-Igor Durlovski (Игор Дурловски, born 26 March 1977 in Bitola), is a Macedonian bass opera singer and politician.
+Igor Durlovski (Игор Дурловски, born 26 March 1977) is a Macedonian bass opera singer and politician.

 Life and career

 Igor Durlovski was born in Bitola, SR Macedonia, part of SFR Yugoslavia, now Macedonia, in 1977.
 He graduated from the Faculty of Music at Ss.
 Cyril and Methodius University in Skopje.
 He made his debut in 1999 and from 2000 to 2002 sang with the Macedonian Opera and Ballet (now the National Opera and Ballet in many productions including Lucia di Lammermoor, Il trovatore, Don Giovanni, Turandot, Il barbiere di Siviglia, La forza del destino, Rigoletto, and Aida.
 He made his international debut at the Wiener Kammeroper in 2001 as Nonacourt in Nino Rota's Il cappello di paglia di Firenze.
 That year he also began further voice study with mezzo-soprano and Kammersängerin Olivera Miljaković.
 He has sung in the Macedonian operas Lydia of Macedonia by Risto Avramovski and Tzar Samuil by Kiril Makedonski, and in 2003 the Association of Macedonian Composers awarded him the "Georgi Bozhikov Prize" for the best performance in a work by a Macedonian composer.
 He was also a laureate at the International "Jeunesses Musicales" competition in Belgrade.
 Since the 2009/2010 season he has appeared regularly at the Staatstheater Kassel.

 On the concert platform Durlovski has appeared as a soloist in Beethoven's Ninth Symphony, the Verdi and Mozart Requiems, Dimitrije Bužarovski's Radomir Psalter, Vlastimir Nikolovski's oratorio To Clement, and Risto Avramovski's Winter symphony.
 He has sung with the Vienna Residence Orchestra, East-West Symphony Orchestra, Belgrade Philharmonic Orchestra, Sofia Philharmonic Orchestra, and ALEA contemporary music ensemble.

-He is married to opera singer Ana Durlovski, with whom he opens the Durlovski Opera Academy in 2019.
-2008 he had his first son named Maksim Durlovski and then 1 year later he had twins named Sofia and Luka Durlovski.
-Sometimes they film covers of songs together as a family but Sofia has gotten the most talent from the Opera Singers.
+He is married to opera singer Ana Durlovski, with whom he opened the Durlovski Opera Academy in 2019.

 In 2020, it is announced that Igor Durlovski is Independent candidate list for Coalition Renewal For Macedonia in the fifth constituency, including Bitola, Ohrid, Prilep and Kicevo for the early parliamentary elections scheduled for 15 July 2020.